How to Complete the Rapha Festive 500 Challenge 2017

 Prep your bike

-As the weather is likely be be cold and damp, your bike needs to be in tip-top shape.
+As the weather is likely to be cold and damp, your bike needs to be in tip-top shape.
 Mudguards will keep the worst of the road muck off you, a touch drier and somewhat warmer.
 If there is a lot of water or worst still some ice, proper winter tyres will help you stay upright.
 Those expensive Summer slicks are a risky choice.
 Taking 10psi or so out of the tyres will give you some more grip too.
 A good set of lights will help you keep riding for longer instead of having to go home at 4pm (or earlier).
 Take lots of tubes, punctures are more common in the Winter when the rain brings more of the grit and flints out of the road.

 Find some friends!